Tenants¶

-This is where you'll see and manage the tenants of your workspace.
+This is where you'll see and manage the tenants of your instance.

 What is a tenant?

-A tenant is a sub-division of your workspace.
+A tenant is a sub-division of your instance.
 Each client and user is tied to a specific tenant.

-If you don't plan to do this, that's okay: you'll always use a single tenant in your workspace.
+If you don't plan to do this, that's okay: you'll always use a single tenant in your instance.

-Each workspace has at least one default tenant.
+Each instance has at least one default tenant.

 Each tenant is tied to a base URL: each routes, like login or registration, will be derived from this base.
 When you integrate Fief in your application, you'll need this base URL.

-Each workspace has one default tenant with a base URL pointing to your root subdomain, like https://example.fief.dev.
+Each instance has one default tenant with a base URL pointing to your root domain, like https://fief.mydomain.com.

 Tip